PrimitiveTeam/MPE/Documentation/SETUP/RPI4.md

 Sysroot is essentially '/' copy of the whole system.

 First things first, download an RPI image, or use the one provided in [OneDrive link](#links).
+There is also a tar containing a prepared sysroot for the same image [OneDrive link](#links).

 If emulating RPI with qemu move to [Emulating RPI](#emulating-rpi) section.